SonjaChevre/demo-apiops-observability/README.md

 # Deploy Fast, Without Breaking Things: Level Up APIOps With OpenTelemetry

-This is a demo project for the talk "Deploy Fast, Without Breaking Things: Level Up APIOps With OpenTelemetry", based on https://github.com/caroltyk/tyk-cicd-demo2.
+This is a demo project for the talk "Deploy Fast, Without Breaking Things: Level Up APIOps With OpenTelemetry" from [Sonja Chevre](https://www.linkedin.com/in/sonjachevre/) and [Adnan Rahić](https://www.linkedin.com/in/adnanrahic/).

+This demo started as a fork from https://github.com/caroltyk/tyk-cicd-demo2.

 ## Deploying demo application and API definition with Helm and ArgoCD